We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 - After you complete the questionnaire, HomeAdvisor picks a few best matches for you to browse while your contact information is shared with contractors behind the scenes.

-- You can the option to “Invite to Quote” one or more of the “best picks” or call out to a list of other options below.
+- You have the option to “Invite to Quote” one or more of the “best picks” or call out to a list of other options below.

 Here’s a quick look at the steps you need to take as a homeowner seeking service on HomeAdvisor.
 Of course, you can go to HomeAdvisor.com and try it out for yourself too.